INGØY

 A RECKONING WITH THE PRESENT

-THE ISLAND IS DEAD centres around the affect our pasts can have on our present.
+THE ISLAND IS DEAD centres on the affect our pasts can have on our present.
 Hjalmar’s journey, both across the island and internally, sees him reckon with past choices and the consequences today.
 The audience walking the island must also make choices - what paths to take, what story to follow.
 Each choice has a consequence.
 The fictional story has been created from actual events from the island's past, changed, dramatised and then retold at the exact locations where they took place.

 Through OPEN WORLD SOUND THEATRE©, audiences experience this duality directly, inducing in them a profound sense of antithesis and comparison.
 Encountering this paradox naturally provokes questions around change.
 And right now, Ingøy and other high north/Arctic communities are undergoing seismic change.